-The Directors and executives receive a superannuation guarantee contribution required by government, which is currently 9.25%, and do not receive any other retirement benefits.
+The Directors and executives receive a superannuation guarantee contribution required by government, which is currently 9.5% (9.25% for year ended 30 June 2014), and do not receive any other retirement benefits.
 However, some individuals have chosen to sacrifice part of their salary to increase payments towards superannuation.